ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 4. To run this, use the command line or, if on windows, just run the batch file inside the folder.

-5. To view how the log file is formatted, inside the extracted zip folder, click on the "log_file_format" file.
+5. To view how the log file is formatted, inside the extracted zip folder, click on the "LogFileFormat" file.